-48 IPCC 2021, Chap.
-5 Decadal mean nitrous oxide (N_2O) emissions for 2007-2016 and its change since 1850 based on process-model projections.
-Figure 5.16: Decadal mean nitrous oxide (N2O) emissions for 2007-2016 and its change since 1850 based on process-model projections.
-The total effect including that from anthropogenic nitrogen additions (atmospheric deposition, manure addition, fertiliser use and land-use) is evaluated against the background flux driven by changes in atmospheric CO2 concentration, and climate change.
-Fluxes are derived from the N2O Model Intercomparison Project ensemble of terrestrial biosphere models (Tian et al., 2019) and three ocean biogeochemical models (Landolfi et al., 2017; Battaglia and Joos, 2018a; Buitenhuis et al., 2018).
-Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).
+Decadal mean nitrous oxide (N2O) emissions for 2007-2016 and its change since 1850 based on process-model projections.

+Figure 5.16 | Decadal mean nitrous oxide (N2O) emissions for 2007-2016 and its change since 1850 based on process-model projections.
+The total effect, including that from anthropogenic nitrogen additions (atmospheric deposition, manure addition, fertilizer use and land-use), is evaluated against the background flux driven by changes in atmospheric carbon dioxide (CO2) concentration, and climate change.
+Fluxes are derived from the N2O model intercomparison project ensemble of terrestrial Σ biosphere models (Tian et al., 2019) and three ocean biogeochemical models (Landolfi et al., 2017; Battaglia and Joos, 2018a; Buitenhuis et al., 2018).
+Further details on data 🔾 sources and processing are available in the chapter data table (Table 5.SM.6).

-Sausen, Klimaänderung 2.5 Global nitrous oxide (N2O) budget (2007-2016)
+Global nitrous oxide (N2O) budget (2007-2016)

-Figure 5.17: Global nitrous oxide (N2O) budget (2007-2016).
+Figure 5.17 | Global nitrous oxide (N2O) budget (2007-2016).
 Values and data sources as in Table 5.3.
 The atmospheric stock is calculated from mean N2O concentration, multiplying a factor of 4.79 ± 0.05 Tg ppb-1 (Prather et al., 2012).
 Pool sizes for the other reservoirs are largely unknown.
-Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).
+Further details on data sources and processing are available in the chapter data table (Table 5.5M.6).